AsmirKopic/java-react-task/README.md

 - **PostgreSQL:** Stores new Certificate information.
 - **Heroku Cloud Platform:** Deploying microservices on Heroku both Back-end and Front-end supported with PostgreSQL-heroku addon.

+Note: This is my first React/Typscript/Postgres application made for learning/testing purposes only and requires a lot of refinement and optimization of the components to be in accordance with the principles of clean code, React file component structure, pages etc.